Frequently Asked Eviction Questions:

 Do I have to go to court?

 When you hire us, we go to court for you.
-If your tenant contests your case and requires a show cause hearing, you must attend that hearing with an attorney.
+If your resident contests your case and requires a show cause hearing, you must attend that hearing with an attorney.
 Our attorney will represent you at the show cause hearing as part of our set fee.

 Can I serve my own notice?